KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Indicates that the application does not have the appropriate level of trust to run on the local computer.

-    throw [System.Deployment.Application.TrustNotGrantedException]::New("Indicates that the application does not have the appropriate level of trust to run on the local computer.")
+    throw [System.Deployment.Application.TrustNotGrantedException]::New('Indicates that the application does not have the appropriate level of trust to run on the local computer.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Deployment.Application.TrustNotGrantedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Deployment.Application.TrustNotGrantedException.aspx)